 In the year that we commemorate the 400th anniversary of the beginning of African enslavement in U.S. history, the annual Graduate School of Education Dean’s Forum will feature Dr. Ibram X. Kendi, New York Times best-selling author, and 2016 National Book Award Winner in Nonfiction, Professor of History and International Relations, and the Founding Director of the Antiracist Research and Policy Center at American University.

-Cosponsored by the Haas Institute for a Fair and Inclusive Society (HIFIS); and the Department of African American Studies.
+This event was cosponsored by the Haas Institute for a Fair and Inclusive Society (HIFIS); and the Department of African American Studies.

 BIOGRAPHIES of PANELISTS